deadlydog/deadlydog.github.io/_posts/2020-01-10-Custom-version-numbers-in-Azure-DevOps-yaml-pipelines.md

 You can see now that we've introduced some variables:

 - `version.MajorMinor` is the one that you would manually adjust.
-- `version.Revision` will auto-increment with each build, and reset back to zero when `version.MajorMinor` is changed.
+- `version.Patch` will auto-increment with each build, and reset back to zero when `version.MajorMinor` is changed.
 - `versionNumber` is the full 3-part semantic version, and is used in the assembly versioning task.

 You may have noticed that the `name` was changed quite a bit as well.
-It now shows the name of the build definition, the git branch that the build used, the date the build was made, and a revision number.
+It now shows the name of the build definition, the git branch that the build used, the date the build was made, and a patch number.
-The revision number is still appended to ensure that multiple builds made from the same branch on the same day have different names.
+The patch number is still appended to ensure that multiple builds made from the same branch on the same day have different names.
 There are [some other tokens](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/run-number?view=azure-devops&tabs=yaml#tokens) that `name` supports as well.

 ## Showing the version number in the build name